kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2019-10-25-who-owns-google-alphabet.md

 Now, let's look at the breakdown of all outstanding shares as of December 2018 by share class where you can see how many of each class each shareholder had.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

-### 📃 Significant shareholders by number of shares
+### 📃 Alphabet's Significant shareholders by number of shares

 | # in millions as of Dec 2018 | <span style='color:#11457E'>Class A</span> Shares (Normal) |<span style='color:#d7141a'>Class B</span> Shares (Super)| <span style='color:#fac901'>&nbsp;&nbsp;&nbsp;&nbsp;Class C</span> Shares (Non-voting)| TOTAL|% of Total Shares|
 |---------------|----------------:|----------------:|----------------:|----------------:|----------------:|